Ibadan: Demographics

 Until 1970, Ibadan was the largest city in Sub-Saharan Africa by surface area.
-In 1952, it was estimated that the total area of the city was approximately 103.8 km2 However, only 36.2 km2 was built up.
+In 1952, it was estimated that the total area of the city was approximately 103.8 km2.
+However, only 36.2 km2 was built up.
 This meant that the remaining 67 km2 were devoted to non-urban uses, such as farmlands, river floodplains, forest reserves and water bodies.
-These “non-urban land uses” disappeared in the 1960s: an aerial photograph in 1973 revealed that the urban landscape had completely spread over about 100 km2.
+These "non-urban land uses" disappeared in the 1960s: an aerial photograph in 1973 revealed that the urban landscape had completely spread over about 100 km2.
 The land area increased from 136 km2 in 1981 to 210–240 km2 in 1988-89 (Areola, 1994: 101).
 By 2000, it is estimated that Ibadan covered 400 km2.
 The growth of the built-up area during the second half of the 20th century (from 40 km2 in the 1950s to 250 km2 in the 1990s) shows clearly that there has been an underestimate of the total growth of the city.
 In the 1980s, the Ibadan-Lagos expressway generated the greatest urban sprawl (east and north of the city), followed by the Eleiyele expressway (west of the city).
 Since then, Ibadan city has spread further into the neighbouring local government areas of Akinyele and Egbeda in particular.

 Places of worship

-Among the places of worship, there are Christian churches and temples: Church of Nigeria (Anglican Communion), Presbyterian Church of Nigeria (World Communion of Reformed Churches), Nigerian Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God,The Covenant Nation, Assemblies of God, Seventh-day Adventist Church, Roman Catholic Archdiocese of Ibadan (Catholic Church), some Pentecostal churches, and Muslim mosques.
+Among the places of worship, there are Christian churches and temples: The Church of Jesus Christ of Latter-day Saints, Christ Apostolic Church, Church of Nigeria (Anglican Communion), Dominion City Church, Presbyterian Church of Nigeria (World Communion of Reformed Churches), Nigerian Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, HarvestHouse Christian Centre, The Covenant Nation, Assemblies of God, Seventh-day Adventist Church, Roman Catholic Archdiocese of Ibadan (Catholic Church), Ensign Church of Nations, The Deeper Life Bible Church, and some Pentecostal churches, and Muslim mosques.